Latest version of CDKN's interactive training game explores climate risk in Latin America

 Objectives

-- Understand better how people’s different social, economic, cultural, physical status and attributes, including their gender roles and relations, interact with and contribute to their climate vulnerability and risk by ‘walking in other people’s shoes’.
+• Explore how people’s different gender, social, economic and cultural roles interact with and contribute to climate vulnerability and risk.

 Instructions